iiumschedule/iiumscwebsite/docs/final-exams/index.md

 and navigate to **My Academic >** [**Final Exam**](https://imaluum.iium.edu.my/MyAcademic/final-exam).

-Please check that the final exams is already updated for the current semester before proceeding.!
+Please check that the final exams is already updated for the current semester before proceeding.
+Otherwise, the app will refuse to add the exams(s).

 ![imaluum final exam](./screenshots/imaluum-final-exam.png)